codingMustache/codingMustache/README.md

 ## Daily Trivia

-When Gmail first launched, how much storage did it provide for your email?
+What was the name of the first Bulgarian personal computer?
- 1. Unlimited
+ 1. Pravetz 82
- 2. 1GB
+ 2. Pravetz 8D
- 3. 5GB
+ 3. IZOT 1030
- 4. 512MB
+ 4. IMKO-1

 <details>
   <summary>Answer</summary>
-  1GB
+  IMKO-1
 </details>